mozilla/skywriter/docs/devguide/testplan.html.markdown

 This is normally run as part of release\_embed.

-You'll find the release in `tmp/BespinEmbedded-DropIn-VERSION/` and `tmp/BespinEmbedded-Customizable-VERSION/`.
+You'll find the release in `tmp/SkywriterEmbedded-DropIn-VERSION/` and `tmp/SkywriterEmbedded-Customizable-VERSION/`.
 Next, you'll want to make sure the release works.
-Make sure that you're in the virtualenv (you should see `(bespinclient)` at the beginning of your command prompt).
+Make sure that you're in the virtualenv (you should see `(skywriterclient)` at the beginning of your command prompt).
 If you aren't in the virtualenv, run

     source bin/activate

 Once you're set, you can take a look at the sample.html:

-    cd tmp/BespinEmbedded-DropIn-VERSION
+    cd tmp/SkywriterEmbedded-DropIn-VERSION
     static . localhost:8080

 Point your web browser at [http://localhost:8080/samples/sample.html](http://localhost:8080/samples/sample.html) [^1].